Inter-cultural capability

 Find information and resources to help build and develop your inter-cultural capability.

-What is inter-cultural capability?
+What is Inter-Cultural Capability?

 Being inter-cultural capable means behaving in a way that respects someone else’s mana and cultural background.
 It means being able to work and communicate effectively across different cultures and contexts, and having the ability to acknowledge and mitigate unconscious or conscious biases.